 All of these events mark a significant new beginning.
 The poet, John O’Donohue tells us, “when the heart is ready for a fresh beginning, unforeseen things can emerge….a beginning invites new gifts and arrivals in one’s life, new horizons that want to be seen.”
 I am honored to help you find the most appropriate approach to honor this beginning with a memorable service.

 I have many years experience relating with opposite sex and same sex couples.
 As an officiant of a wedding, I work with you to create the words that express your deepest sentiments.
 By listening to what is important to you, I make suggestions to build a ceremony that is truly meaningful.
 I honor your union by incorporating loving details into an introduction, adding poetry, prose, scriptural readings or symbolic rituals to extend the meaning of your commitment.
 Guests and family members have an occasion to participate with you.

-From the perspective of a teacher, artist, parent and non-denominational minister, I look for opportunities to highlight your unique personalities in your wedding or commitment ceremony by interviewing each of you.
+From the perspective of a teacher, artist, parent and Certified Life-Cycle Celebrant, I look for opportunities to highlight your unique personalities in your wedding or commitment ceremony by interviewing each of you.